 The majority of our seamless steel pipe products are manufactured in integrated steel making operations using the electric arc furnace route, with the principal raw materials being steel scrap, DRI, HBI, pig iron and ferroalloys.
 In Argentina, we produce our own DRI from iron ore using natural gas as a reductant.
 Our integrated steel making operations consume significant quantities of electric energy, a significant portion of which we generate in our own facilities.
 Our welded steel pipe products are processed from purchased steel coils and plates.
-Although the weight of the different steelmaking raw materials and steel, vary among the different production facilities in our industrial system, depending on the specifications of the final products and other factors, on average steel scrap, pig iron, HBI and DRI represent approximately 20% of our steel pipe products' costs, while steel in the form of billets or coils represents approximately 25%, with direct energy accounting for approximately 5%.
+Although the weight of the different steelmaking raw materials and steel, vary among the different production facilities in our industrial system, depending on the specifications of the final products and other factors, on average steel scrap, pig iron, HBI and DRI represent approximately 20% of our steel pipe products' costs, while steel in the form of billets or coils represents approximately 25%, with direct energy accounting for approximately 5%

 The aforementioned inputs of raw material are subject to price volatility caused by supply, political and economic situations, financial variables and other unpredictable factors.
 For further information on price volatility, see Item 3.D.
 "Key Information - Risk Factors - Risks Relating to our Industry - Increases in the cost of raw materials, energy and other costs, limitations or disruptions to the supply of raw materials and energy, and price mismatches between raw materials and our products may hurt our profitability".
-The costs of steelmaking raw materials and of steel coils and plates were relatively stable in 2013 and overall slightly below the average level for 2012.
-We expect these costs to remain stable during 2014.
+The costs of steelmaking raw materials and of steel coils and plates declined during 2014, particularly in the fourth quarter.